Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Set-AzSqlServerThreatDetectionPolicy.md

 ## SYNTAX

 ```
-Set-AzureRmSqlServerThreatDetectionPolicy [-PassThru] [-NotificationRecipientsEmails <String>]
+Set-AzSqlServerThreatDetectionPolicy [-PassThru] [-NotificationRecipientsEmails <String>]
  [-EmailAdmins <Boolean>] [-ExcludedDetectionType <DetectionType[]>] [-StorageAccountName <String>]
  [-RetentionInDays <UInt32>] -ServerName <String> [-ResourceGroupName] <String>
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Set-AzureRmSqlServerThreatDetectionPolicy** cmdlet sets a threat detection policy on an Azure SQL server.
+The **Set-AzSqlServerThreatDetectionPolicy** cmdlet sets a threat detection policy on an Azure SQL server.
 In order to enable threat detection on a server an auditing policy must be enabled on that server.
 To use this cmdlet, specify the *ResourceGroupName* and ServerName parameters to identify the server.